mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/performance_settings.rst

 ~~~~~~~~~~~~~~~~~~~~~

 In-memory
     Animation frame cache will be stored in RAM, completely without any limitations.
 This is also the way it was handled before 4.1.
 This is only recommended for computers with a huge amount of RAM and animations that must show full-canvas full resolution 6k at 25 fps.
-If you do not have a huge amount (say, 64GiB) of ram, do *not* use this option (and scale down your projects).
+If you do not have a huge amount (say, 64GiB) of RAM, do *not* use this option (and scale down your projects).

     .. warning::